-According to the parameters of the seam line acquired in Hough transform the rotation and translation can be applied to transform the seam line to the vertical center of the image.
-To eliminate redundant and reduce data processing time, an area of $610 \times 122$ pixels is obtained after truncating corresponds to 200mm long and 40mm wide.
-The process of image normalization is shown in Fig. 4.
+According to the parameters of the seam line in Hough transform the rotation and translation can be applied to transform the seam line to the vertical center of the image.
+To eliminate redundant and reduce data processing time, an area of 610×122 pixels is acquired corresponding 200mm long and 40mm wide.
+The process is shown in Fig. 4.